SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 $$\delta h(h) = W_d\phi(W_u h)$$

-**Feeely parametrized/Oracle:** In this case, the steering vector has no explicit parameterization.
+**Freely parametrized/Oracle:** In this case, the steering vector has no explicit parameterization.
 It can depend on the hidden state $h$ in any way.
 The oracle specifically will be given by the difference between the hidden states of the base and fine-tuned model

 $$\delta h_{\mathrm{oracle}} = h_{\mathrm{FT}} - h_{\mathrm{base}}$$